Semantle

 Semantle is a browser-based word guessing game created by American developer David Turner in January 2022.
 Unlike popular word games like Wordle that are based on spelling and letter placement, Semantle challenges players to find a daily secret word based on semantics, or similarity in meaning.

 The game is widely known for its exceptionally high difficulty, which has been a key factor in its media coverage and cult following.
-Its open-ended, algorithm-based format has inspired numerous spinoffs and popular versions in other languages, including French, Hebrew, Spanish, and German.
+Its open-ended, algorithm-based format has inspired numerous spinoffs and popular versions in other languages, including French, Hebrew, Spanish, Polish and German.

 Gameplay

 Each day, a new secret word is selected by the game's algorithm.
 The player's objective is to guess the word by submitting other words.
 There is no limit on the number of guesses a player can make.

 After each guess, the game provides two forms of feedback: